Kd0ve/blog/content/post/active-directory/index.md

 # Conclusion

-Here I’ve shown just two very basic attacks that can be performed on an Active Directory environment.
+Here I've shown just two very basic attacks that can be performed on an Active Directory environment.
 Later on, I will show some other attacks utilizing ldapdomaindump, ldapsearch, bloodhound, crackmapexec, netexec and more.
 There are a variety of attacks the AD is vulnerable to, here is just an intro.

 I will also show an example of utilizing evil-winrm practically and how you can use this tool to your advantage when exploiting an environment.